-'colony of Streptococcus' bearer_of 'infectious agent causing acute meningitis disposition'.
+'colony of Streptococcus' bearer\of 'infectious agent causing acute meningitis disposition'.

-Ben Abacha et al., 2016 reports a semi-automatic approach to evaluating the correctness of statements in an ontology by converting formal statements to natural language statements with templates.
-For example, the template that corresponds to the is_a relation is as follows:
+Ben Abacha et al. (2016) report a semi-automatic approach to evaluating the correctness of statements in an ontology by converting formal statements to natural language statements with templates.

-1 (OBRST et al., 2007) describes human evaluation as an approach.
+&lt;sup>1 (OBRST et al., 2007) describe human evaluation as an approach.

-2 This axiom is not actually in BCIDO.
+$^2$ This axiom is not actually in BCIDO.
 Instead this class description is one disjunct in disjunctive class description that contains seventeen total disjunctions of the form (causes x).
 We use this example for simplicity; however, the same critique applies to the actual axioms in BCIDO.